racial equity & resilience

 Those cycles can be disrupted.
 We've seen some progression through the Abolitionist and Civil Rights Movement.
 Now the Black Lives Matter movement is at the forefront of making historical change that will hopefully create equity among all races and marginalized groups.

 We at The Family Center are on a mission to break multigenerational cycles of child abuse, neglect, & trauma.
-We know that historical trauma effects families of all races, yet for black people in our country that trauma has been multiplied by systemic racism, discrimination, and abuse by those in power and with privilege.
+We know that historical trauma effects families of all races, yet for black people in our country that trauma has been multiplied by systemic racism, discrimination, and abuse.
 We empower families to become catalysts for their own futures, and much of that begins with non-judgment, compassion, and knowledge.
 Knowledge can be the first step towards change.

 Here are some ways you can help dismantle remaining racist policies, practices, and cultures: